Breath Biopsy could diagnose IBD via VOCs produced in the gut

-The pathogenesis of IBD involves bacteria, which ferment non-starch polysaccharides in the colon producing a fermentation profile that through altered gut permeability can be traced from VOCs
+IBD causes bacteria in the colon to produce an altered fermentation profile that through gut permeability can be traced from VOCs on breath

 A total of 76 subjects were recruited for the study, 54 of which had histologically confirmed IBD (29 UC and 25 CD) as well as 22 healthy controls.
 The predictive performance of the data from FAIMS analysis of exhaled breath samples was studied using a pipeline consisting of wavelet transformation, feature selection and a sparse logistic regression classifier.
 This was used to classify samples and calculate sensitivities and specificities as part of a 10-fold cross-validation.

-This box plot shows the predictive power of IBD (UC & CD) vs controls, UCvs controls, CD vs controls and finally UC vs CD.
+The box plot (Figure 1) shows the predictive power of IBD (UC and CD) vs. controls, UC vs. controls, CD vs. controls and finally UC vs. CD.

-This study confirms the utility of FAIMS exhaled VOC analysis to distinguish IBD from healthy controls, and UC from CD.
-It conforms to other studies using different technology, whilst affirming exhaled VOCs as biomarkers for diagnosing IBD.
+This study demonstrates the utility of FAIMS exhaled VOC analysis to distinguish IBD from healthy controls, and UC from CD.
+It conforms to other studies using different technology, whilst affirming exhaled VOCs as prospective biomarkers for diagnosing IBD.

 We have been using FAIMS for almost five years and have found it able to non-invasively detect a broad range of diseases, including cancer, with high sensitivity and specificity